opener-project/social-media-classifier/README.md

 # Social Media Classifier

 This repository contains the source code used for classifying Social Media.
-Thui version classifies Facebook pages for hotels, both for liking and for recommendation (see documentation)
+This version classifies Facebook pages for hotels, both for liking and for recommendation (see documentation)

 ## Requirements